Abhay Verma: Career

 In 2024, he featured in the biographical drama Ae Watan Mere Watan, starring Sara Ali Khan as Usha Mehta.
 Zinia Bandyopadhyay of India Today noted that his performance stood out in a poorly written film.
 In the same year, he had his breakout role as the lead character of a young man terrorised by a monster in the comedy horror film Munjya.
 The fourth installment in the Maddock Horror Comedy Universe, the film was inspired by Indian folklore and mythology, focusing on the legend of munjya.
 Shubhra Gupta of The Indian Express took note of how well he played his "earnest-and-bewildered" character.
 It emerged as the eighth highest grossing Hindi film of 2024.

 Verma filmed a role portraying a young version of India's Prime Minister Narendra Modi in the film Mann Bairagi, which was filmed in the late 2010s and has not-yet been released.
+He will next feature among an ensemble led by Shah Rukh Khan in Siddharth Anand's action thriller film King.
+He will also star opposite Rasha Thadani in the romantic action film Laikey Laikaa and with Shanaya Kapoor in Shujaat Saudagar’s as-yet untitled romantic film.